 The child development team includes many services, such as:

 Most babies and young children make progress and learn new skills as expected, but some need extra help.

 If the hospital thinks your baby could have development needs in the future, they may refer you to local services in Enfield.
 You can ask your health visitor to check if these referrals have been made.

 You may not be aware your child has development problems until they start to grow.
 This may be concerns about them not sitting up, walking or talking at the expected age.

-If you're worried about your child's development, you should speak to your health visitor.
-To find your health visitor, contact your GP or visit Barnet, Enfield and Haringey NHS.
-You can also speak to your GP, a children's centre outreach worker or the special needs coordinator (SENCo) at your child's nursery, school or playgroup.
+If you're worried about your child's development, you should speak to your GP or health visitor.
+You can also speak to a children's centre outreach worker or the special needs coordinator (SENCo) at your child's nursery, school or playgroup.

 Often just getting advice and reassurance from a professional can help with your concerns.
 All professionals will want to work with you.
 You are the expert on your child and they will want to hear your views and share their expertise to secure the best possible outcomes for your child.